 Things to think about

-- Community Benefit Societies (CBS) can also operate on a one-member, one-vote basis, but can also have more restricted memberships.
-However, once a CBS has issued equity, those people must become members with voting rights, though they can exercise those via membership classes weighted differently to other member categories, such as users, or other clubs in a multi-sport club.
+- Community Benefit Societies (CBS) can also operate on a one-member, one-vote basis, but can also have restricted memberships (such as club participants only) or fully-open memberships from the general public.
+Once a CBS has sold shares, those shareholders become members with whatever voting rights the constitution gives them, though they can exercise those via membership classes weighted differently to other member categories, such as users, or other clubs in a multi-sport club.

 There’s more on community shares, including a detailed guide on how to prepare a share offer as part of a community asset transfer on the Club Matters website.